jcantillog/condorlabs-frontend/README.md

 # Running the app

-Take into account the following steps
+Take into account the following steps (Assuming NodeJS is already installed):

 1) Download the code
 2) Go inside the project folder through your CLI